Save Energy

 Improve the Thermal Envelope

 First, the insulation of a foam roof system is in the ideal location, at the outermost surface of the building envelope.
-Most other flat roof systems heat up and cool down with variations in exterior temperature.
+Most other flat roof systems introduce massive gravel and asphalt at the exterior surface which inefficiently draw energy from underlying occupied spaces.
 For example, the gravel in a built-up roof system gets very hot on summer days (up to 180 F) due to direct exposure to sunlight.
-Since the gravel is in direct contact with the roof surface, this heat physically transfers through the roof structure and into the building.
-Foam roof systems replace this inefficient mass at the building's exterior with polyurethane foam insulation.
-As a result, the entire roof structure becomes isolated from changes in outdoor temperature.
-With a foam roof, the underlying roof structure adapts to the interior room temperature.
-This shift in thermal envelope performance dramatically increases energy efficiency and interior comfort conditions.
+Since the gravel is in direct contact with the roof surface, this unwanted heat physically transfers through the roof structure and into the building.
+Foam roof systems replace this inefficient exterior asphalt/gravel mass with a thick waterproof jacket of polyurethane foam insulation.
+As a result, underlying attic spaces and roof structure become isolated from exterior temperature fluctuations.
+This shift in thermal envelope performance significantly increases energy efficiency and interior comfort conditions.

 Improve Solar Panel Efficiency and Reduce Cooling Loads